SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 The `GetUserToken` method retrieves an instance of the `UserTokenClient` service and makes the actual request for the token using the `GetUserTokenAsync`, which accepts the following input arguments:

-* the Id of the sender (From) for the current Activity of the Bot instance
+* the ID of the sender (From) for the current Activity of the Bot instance
 * the name of the OAuth connection defined in the configuration of the Azure Bot
-* the Id of the Channel for the Bot instance
+* the ID of the Channel for the Bot instance
 * the magic code value
 * the cancellation token for the asynchronous request

-The result of the `GetUserTokenAsync` method is an instance of the `TokenResponse` type, that includes a `Token` property with the actual value of the access token.
+The result of the `GetUserTokenAsync` method is an instance of the `TokenResponse` type that includes a `Token` property with the actual value of the access token.
-Once you've got the access token and you extracted the display name and the user principal name, you can render them in the welcome Card View.
+Once you have the access token and you extracted the display name and the user principal name, you can render them in the welcome Card View.

-In case there is no magic code value in the request object there could be two different scenarios:
+In case there's no magic code value in the request object there could be two different scenarios:

-* the user is already signed in: the backend infrastructure of the Azure Bot will automatically provide a token for the current user, without the need to provide the magic code
+* the user is already signed in: the backend infrastructure of the Azure Bot automatically provides a token for the current user, without the need to provide the magic code
-* the user is not yet signed in: the Bot Powered ACE needs to render the Sign In Card View to invte the user to sign in
+* the user isn't yet signed in: the Bot Powered ACE needs to render the Sign In Card View to invite the user to sign in

 In the latter scenario, the Sign In Card View needs to be configured with a couple of properties to instruct the Bot infrastructure about how to handle the sign in flow.
 Specifically, you need to provide to custom properties through the `AceData.Properties` of the card.